hprose/hprose-phpcpp/README.md

     make && sudo make install

-If you want to install it as a static library, you can run:

-    make -f Makefile.static && sudo make -f Makefile.static install

 If you use Mac OS X, you need to change like this in Makefile.

 find **LINKER_FLAGS        =   -shared**  change to **LINKER_FLAGS        =   -shared -undefined dynamic_lookup** then save file